Derek Jarman: Other works

-Jarman's work broke new ground in creating and expanding the fledgling form of 'the pop video' in England (eg. using his father's WWII archival footage (one of the first people to use a color home movie camera which included the director as a toddler) on the early version of Wang Chung's "Dance Hall Days"), and in gay rights activism.
-Several volumes of his diaries have been published.
+Jarman's work broke new ground in creating and expanding the fledgling form of "the pop video" in England (eg. using his father's WWII archival footage (one of the first people to use a colour home movie camera which included the director as a toddler) on the early version of Wang Chung's "Dance Hall Days"), and in gay rights activism.

-Jarman also directed the 1989 tour by the UK duo Pet Shop Boys.> By pop concert standards this was a highly theatrical event with costume and specially shot films accompanying the individual songs.
+Jarman also directed the 1989 tour by Pet Shop Boys.
+By pop concert standards, this was a highly theatrical event, with costume and specially shot films accompanying the individual songs.
 Jarman was the stage director of Sylvano Bussotti's opera L'Ispirazione, first staged in Florence in 1988.

-Jarman is also remembered for his famous shingle cottage-garden at Prospect Cottage, created in the latter years of his life, in the shadow of Dungeness nuclear power station.
+Jarman is also remembered for his shingle cottage-garden at Prospect Cottage, created in the latter years of his life, in the shadow of Dungeness nuclear power station.
 The cottage is built in vernacular style in timber, with tar-based weatherproofing, like others nearby.
-Raised wooden text on the side of the cottage is the first stanza and the last five lines of the last stanza of John Donne's poem, The Sun Rising.
+Raised wooden text on the side of the cottage is the first stanza and the last five lines of the last stanza of John Donne's 1633 poem, The Sun Rising.
 The cottage garden was made by arranging flotsam washed up nearby, interspersed with endemic salt-loving beach plants, both set against the bright shingle.
 The garden has been the subject of several books.
 At this time, Jarman also began painting again.

+In 2020 the Garden Museum in London held an exhibition called "Derek Jarman: my Garden's Boundaries are the Horizon" parts of the garden and Prospect Cottage were recreated for the exhibition as well as artifacts from Jarman's estate.

 Jarman was the author of several books including his autobiography Dancing Ledge (1984), which details his life until the age 40.
-He provides his own insight on the history of gay life in London (60's-80's), discusses his own acceptance of his homosexuality at age 16 and accounts of the financial and emotional hardships of a life devoted to filmmaking.
+He provides his own insight on the history of gay life in London (1960s-1980s), discusses his own acceptance of his homosexuality at age 16 and accounts of the financial and emotional hardships of a life devoted to filmmaking.
 A collection of poetry A Finger in the Fishes Mouth, two volumes of diaries Modern Nature and Smiling In Slow Motion and two treatises on his work in film and art The Last of England (also published as Kicking the Pricks) and Chroma.

 Other notable published works include film scripts (Up in the Air, Blue, War Requiem, Caravaggio, Queer Edward II and Wittgenstein: The Terry Eagleton Script/The Derek Jarman Film), a study of his garden at Dungeness Derek Jarman's Garden, and At Your Own Risk, a defiant celebration of gay sexuality.